 North Coast EMS issues numerous EMT-I certifications, paramedic accreditations and MICN authorizations annually.
 We have policies specific to BLS and ALS scope of practice and numerous continuously updated protocols and policies specific to the EMT-I and EMT-P scope of practice.
-We conducted a three-county wide Policy Committee teleconference meeting this quarter, are expanding the Basic and Advanced scope of practice and are assessing options for further enhancement of our policy review and update processes.
+Due to the pandemic, we did not conduct a three-county wide Policy Committee teleconference meeting this quarter, but are working closely with Public Health and other EMS partners to ensure ongoing assistance with COVID related policies.